-There is a large window to harvest this mushroom, and they grow during all of summer and fall.
+There is a large window to harvest this mushroom, and they grow during summer and fall.

-It doesn’t stop there; for it’s nutrition, it has protein, iron, manganese, magnesium, calcium, and zinc.
+It doesn’t stop there; it has protein, iron, manganese, magnesium, calcium, and zinc for its nutrition.

-This helps to strengthen bones, enhances immunity, increases sex hormones, and even has an anti-tumor effect.
+This helps strengthen bones, enhance immunity, increase sex hormones, and even have an anti-tumor effect.